 275 E. Main St., 3E-I

 101 Burch Court

 Frankfort, KY 40601

 Toll free: 800-456-3452

-If you are renovating or upgrading your home, check with your utility company to find out if you qualify for assistance in purchasing energy efficient appliances and, if so, from what sources.
-Before you buy, find out whether you can get lower rates by installing certain types of heating equipment.
-Also, under new federal legislation, your purchase may qualify for tax incentives.
+If you are renovating or upgrading your home, check with your utility company to find out if you qualify for rebates if purchasing energy efficient appliances and, if so, from what sources.
+Before you buy, find out whether you can get rebate incentives by installing certain types of heating and air conditioning equipment.
+Also, under new federal legislation, your purchase may qualify for State and/or Federal tax incentives.
 The Department for Energy Development and Independence may be able to answer your questions regarding Kentucky income taxes, and this Energy Star site may be of some assistance regarding Federal Income Tax credits.

 If you become aware you cannot pay your bill on time, get in touch with your utility early to work out a payment plan.
 In the event you are unable to reach an agreement with the company, the Public Service Commission may be able to help.
 However, it is important that you work on a payment plan before your utilities are cut off for nonpayment.
 In doing so, you avoid the disconnection fee as well as a reconnection fee which can add significant charges to your bill.

 Public Service Commission

 Frankfort, Kentucky 40602-0615